 If you get income-based jobseeker’s allowance and have a child under five, or you get the disability or severe disability element of child tax credit, you should automatically receive a cold weather payment.
 These are paid in periods of very cold weather as defined by the government.

 You may be entitled to vouchers for food or vitamins if you are pregnant or have a child under the age of 4 and:

-If you get income based jobseeker’s allowance, you can get free prescriptions, dental treatment, sight tests, glasses, fares to hospital, wigs and fabric supports.
+If you get income based jobseeker’s allowance, you can get free prescriptions, dental treatment, sight tests, fares to hospital, wigs and fabric supports.
+You can also get vouchers towards the cost of glasses or contact lenses.
 You can also get free help if you claim child tax credit and your income is under £15,276 a year.